AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/coupon-code-analysis.md

 * **Coupon usage among repeat users**
   * Metric: New customers
   * Filter:
-  * Customer's lifetime number of orders &gt; 1
+  * Customer's lifetime number of orders > 1

 * Metric A: New customers
 * Time period: All time